Gazpacho-Tech-SL/self-hosted-runner/README.md

 3. **Deploy ARC Helm Chart**: Installs the Actions Runner Controller Helm chart in the `kube-system` namespace of the Kubernetes cluster.
 The chart can be found at `oci://ghcr.io/actions/actions-runner-controller-charts/gha-runner-scale-set-controller`, and the configuration values are defined in [`./arc-controller/arc-controller-values.yaml`](./arc-controller/arc-controller-values.yaml).

 4. **Deploy All ScaleSet Helm Charts**: Deploys Helm charts for all scalesets.
 This step iterates over YAML files located in [`./arc-scalesets/`](./arc-scalesets/), applies environment variables, and deploys each chart to the `runners` namespace.
 The chart is located at `oci://ghcr.io/actions/actions-runner-controller-charts/gha-runner-scale-set`.

-## Configuration:

-- **KUBE_CONFIG_CLUSTER**: This secret should contain the base64-encoded kubeconfig file for the DevOps EKS Cluster.

-- **GITHUB_PAT_TOKEN**: This secret should hold your GitHub Personal Access Token (PAT), used for authenticating with GitHub during scaleset deployments.

 ## Modifying the Workflow: